 If a defective or dangerous product in your home, such as a gas appliance, caused your poisoning, he can help you bring a claim against the manufacturer.
-Jim Cederberg has extensive experience handling product liability cases and he can help you secure compensation for your injuries.
+Luke Cederberg has extensive experience handling product liability cases and he can help you secure compensation for your injuries.

-If you lost a loved one to carbon monoxide poisoning, Jim Cederberg can represent you in a claim against the property owner or the manufacturer of a faulty product.
+If you lost a loved one to carbon monoxide poisoning, Luke Cederberg can represent you in a claim against the property owner or the manufacturer of a faulty product.
 While he understands no amount of money can make up for your loss, he will work to hold the right parties responsible through a wrongful death suit.

 Contact our Boulder Carbon Monoxide Poisoning Attorney

-If you or a loved one has been injured as a result of carbon monoxide poisoning, contact Jim Cederberg at call 303-499-0449.
+If you or a loved one has been injured as a result of carbon monoxide poisoning, contact Luke Cederberg at call 303-499-0449.
 He can help you understand your options in a free initial consultation.